rishabhrajkapoor/Arthropod-HGT-chimeras-2025/README.md

 ### interval_demarcation_round1.py
 Performs a modified version of the interval demarcation algorithm from https://doi.org/10.1371/journal.pcbi.1005889 on round 1 blast results.
 Assigns preliminary "Meta" or "HGT" annotations to intervals depending on the taxonomic distribution of blast hits.
 ### split_intervals_round1.py
-Using the results of interval demarcation, identifies putative chimeras with >=1 HGT AND >=1 Meta interval.
+using the results of interval demarcation, identifies putative chimeras with >=1 HGT AND >=1 Meta interval.
 Outputs "split_intervals.fasta" with each  HGT-chimera interval +/-10 amino acid residues as a separate sequence, with headers labeled as "genome accession;protein accession;annotation_(interval start,interval stop)."
+### run_diamond_round2.sh
+runs round 2 DIAMOND blast with demarcated intervals ("split_intervals.fasta") as queries against NR.
+### run_diamond_round2_arthropod.sh
+runs round 2 DIAMOND blast with demarcated intervals ("split_intervals.fasta") as queries against custom database of arthropod proteins ("all_arthropod_concatenated_proteins")